underhillanna/PhotosynQ-Documentation/help/_macros_Coding_and_Functions.md

 output["order"] = ["P1","P3","P2"];
 ```

-Just replace `P1`, `P2`, etc. with the names of the parameters you want to be ordered and appere on top of the list.
+Just replace `P1`, `P2`, etc. with the names of the parameters you want to be ordered and appear on top of the list.
 Not all parameters need to be listed here.

 ***

 #### Show additional Traces
 The recorded trace `json.data_raw` will be shown with a measurement.
 In case you would like to show some extra traces based on your calculations, just add an array to your output parameters.
-This array need _more than 10 values_ to be shown as a sparkline.
+This array need _more than 4 values_ to be shown as a sparkline.

 ```javascript
 output["Additional Trace"] = [1,3,4,90,87,50,3,2,1,2,7,…];